Teaching Guiding Skills

 I’m becoming involved in various guiding projects.
 If you would like to discuss ideas for a guide training project, please contact me: details HERE.

 In July-August 2018 I trained some pupils at George Green’s School to present a circular tour of the area around the school.
 They did the tour, followed a week later by a presentation to the Friends of Island History Trust.
+We hope that this will be the beginning of a greater awareness of the Island at street level.

 David Charnick tells students about Columbia Market, Bethnal Green © 2014 Alan Tucker